 These services may be provided for people as a last resort to whom the Americans with Disabilities Act or other access mandates do not apply.
 Services, which include sign language, oral interpreters and real-time captioning, are designed to help facilitate access to essential services and community participation.

-- Assistive technology for the workplace, home and beyond
+- Assistive technology demonstration and assessment

 Senior Citizens Program